Categories

 Mitesh is currently involved in Real Estate development and is the owner of the city’s first Spanish Immersion Montessori Preschool, MKU Shavano and MKU University Heights.
 He also has other investments in the medical supply and food service industries.

 Mitesh has spent the last few years spreading awareness about how the justice system works in Texas and promoting areas of change.
 He began these efforts in 2018, while advocating for clemency for the man who killed his father, Hash Patel.
-Mitesh joined the TCADP Board in March 2024.
+Watch this powerful Now This News piece about Mitesh’s journey.

 Stephen Reeves serves as the executive director of Fellowship Southwest.
 Established in 2017, Fellowship Southwest is a Christian network of churches and individuals practicing compassion, persuing justice, and building new connections.
 Fellowship Southwest’s work includes the creation and support of a network of ministries serving the needs of migrants on both sides of the southern border.
 Reeves has spent nearly twenty years serving at the intersection of faith and public policy.
 He is committed to educating, equipping, and encouraging Christan advocates in the public square.
 He has been a longtime leader in the effort to reform predatory lending practices including payday and auto title lending and an active advocate for immigration reform and the rights of asylum seekers.
 He is the co-author of The Mission of Advocacy: A toolkit for congregations published by Nurturing Faith in August 2020.